-Thought bubble: A societal group which is closed to outside thought by forum or propaganda.
+Thought bubble: A group which is closed to outside thought by forum or propaganda.
 An endogroup with a strong endoreality.

 Tribe: A first age nation barely removed from a family structure where all relationships are direct and there is little to no hierarchy or stratification.

 Trade economy: An economy which values only goods and services traded to the wealthy for currency.
 This creates a form of approval dissociated from society and placed in the hands of the powerful as an abstracted force for coercing unbalanced transactions.

 Trade empire: One which includes an extranational merchant class and is wealthy in large part due to trade.

-Trust networks: A network of people who rely on each other’s knowledge and judgment we rely on to help us filter information and recommend others.
+Trust networks: A network of people who rely on each other’s knowledge and judgment to filter information and sources.

-Truth dictatorships: Platforms which present one view of reality as a complete ‘truth’ or ‘fact’.
+Truth dictatorships: Online platforms or endogroups which present one view of reality as a complete ‘truth’ or ‘fact’.

 User group: The entire population which will be affected by an action, including no one not affected.
 User groups range from one person to the entire world.

-Vapour capital: Interest, equity, options, intellectual property and rights.
-Also capital as a product of class such as position, education, citizenship and connections.
+Vapour capital: Equity, options, intellectual property and rights, or social capital as a product of class such as position, education, citizenship and connections.

 Vapour wealth: Conceptual wealth, not tied to any physical property.

-Witches: Sources of knowledge or innovation where the powerful do not want knowledge and innovation.
-Usually from wretched populations.
-A witch who has won acceptance occasionally becomes a Great Man.
+Witches: Sources of knowledge or innovation where authoritative power does not want knowledge and innovation.